 Johnson & Johnson is one of the world’s largest medical products companies.
-Drugs and devices marketed by its subsidiaries include artificial hips, power morcellators, transvaginal mesh, the blood thinning drug Xarelto, and the antipsychotic medication Risperdal.
+Drugs and devices marketed by its subsidiaries include artificial hips, power morcellators, transvaginal mesh, and the antipsychotic medication Risperdal.
 The company has also marketed a wide range of popular consumer products, including Johnson & Johnson’s Baby Powder and Shower-to –Shower talc-based powders.

 Johnson & Johnson was founded in 1886 in New Brunswick, New Jersey by Robert, James and Edward Johnson.
 The fledgling company originally sold bandages, sterile sutures, wound care and baby products, aswell as sanitary protection products for women and maternity kits for use in home birth.
 Johnson & Johnson’s Baby Powder went on the market in 1894.

 In 1920, Earle Dickson, an employee of Johnson & Johnson, invented Band-Aid adhesive bandages.
 In 1924, the company opened a branch in the U.K., marking its first overseas expansion.
 By 1931, Johnson & Johnson products were being sold in Mexico, South Africa and Australia.
 In 1931, Johnson & Johnson introduced Ortho-Gynol, the first contraceptive gel for women.
 And in 1937, the company established Ortho Research Laboratories, Inc. to focus on women’s health.

 Johnson & Johnson went public in 1944, and was listed on the New York Stock Exchange.
 In 1949, the company created its Ethicon, Inc. subsidiary from Johnson & Johnson’s heritage suture business.